May I email the exam to a specified account?

 No, see above.

-May I check-out a 4-hour or longer exam on the last day of exams?
+May I check-out an exam longer than 4 hours on the last day of exams?

 No. See above.